bluelibs/bluelibs/packages/nova/DOCUMENTATION.md

     // @default = false
     many: false,

-    // We pass this because we don't expect another Patient with the same MedicalProfile ID
+    // We would make this true if we didn't expect another Patient with
+    // the same MedicalProfile ID; see below
     // @default = false
-    unique: true,
+    unique: false,
   },
 });
 ```